transcending1/Review/admin/subpage/modules/module_doc/SVM Regression.md

 ### 8.C
-+ Description

-Regularization parameter.
-The strength of the regul arization is inversely proportional to C. M ust be strictly positive.
-The penalty is a squared l2 penalty.
+'Regularization parameter.
+The strength of the regul\n             arization is        inversely proportional to C. M\n             ust be strictly positive.
+The penalty is a \n             squared l2 penalty.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |